 Cabo San Lucas

-For example, constantly going back and forth and haggling over phone bills and contracts with Verizon propelled me towards total internet phone service, which costs practically nothing.
+Constantly going back and forth and haggling over phone bills and contracts with Verizon once I was coming to Mexico propelled me towards total internet phone service, which costs practically nothing.

-I dumped the $1,000 a month expense of owning a car for Uber and Lyft because paying what equates to $3,000 a month to use a car (based on four months in Denver) is just stupid.
+I dumped the $1,000 a month expense of owning a car for Uber and Lyft because paying what equates to $3,000 a month to use a car (based on drinving four months in Denver).
+That’s just stupid.

 You’ve only one life